Araku Valley in Visakhapatnam

 Borra Caves is located in Araku Valley and is spread over an area of 1 sq.
 KM with River Gosthani’s Waterfalls origin flowing through the district.
 Beautiful Landscape, thick dense forest, fauna & hilly terrain are a visual feast.

 There is another waterfall known for its serene sights which could be visited by rugged jeeps as they are the most convenient in those muddy pathways.
 Chaparai is another scenic place with waterfalls with surrounding forests very near to Araku Valley and is suggested to be not missed.

 The tree-top cottages in Padmapuram Garden located in the green lush valley are another main attraction.
 Few other picnic spots are the Dumbriguda Waterfalls & Katiki Waterfalls along with Thatiguda & Chaparai amongst a few.

 The Weather is generally cooler as compared to Vizag however not similar to a hill station.
 It does have its own maximum temperature of 42 Degree Celsius with 12-14 Degree Celsius during summers and winters respectively.
 The typical tropical weather of the city and Araku Valley makes it a pleasant destination all time of the year.

 Transport to Araku

-There is only one train going from Vizag to Araku i.e. the Vizag-Kirendul passenger train or you could take the trip on road.
-The road drive is with various twists, turns and hair pin bends giving an enthralling experience to adrenal junkies.
+There is only one train going from Vizag to Araku i.e. the Vizag-Kirendul passenger train or you could make the trip on road.
+The road drive is with various twists, turns, and hairpin bends giving an enthralling experience to adrenal junkies.

-Araku Valley is the most charming and fun to be with during summers however some might agree that it has its own reasons to be visited across seasons.
-A must visit to all the tourists as it provides an ensemble reasons for us to have a joyous holiday.
+Araku Valley is the most charming and fun to be with during summers however some might agree that it has its reasons to be visited across seasons.
+A must-visit to all the tourists as it provides ensemble reasons for us to have a joyous holiday.